glic3rinu/passlib/docs/lib/passlib.hash.sun_md5_crypt.rst

   encoding is desired by an application, the password should be encoded before handing it to PassLib.

-Since PassLib's pure python implmentation was written based on the algorithm description above, and has not been properly tested against a reference implementation, it may have other bugs and deviations from the correct behavior.
+* Rounds encoding

+  The underlying scheme implicitly allows rounds to have zero padding (eg ``$md5,rounds=001$abc$``), and also allows 0 rounds to be specified two ways (``$md5$abc$`` and ``$md5,rounds=0$abc$``).
+  Allowing either of these would result in multiple possible checksums for the same password & salt.
+To prevent ambiguity, Passlib will throw a :exc:`ValueError` if the rounds value is zero-padded, or specified explicitly as 0 (eg ``$md5,rounds=0$abc$``).

+.. _smc-quirks:

+Given the lack of documentation, lack of test vectors, and known bugs which accompany the original Solaris implementation, Passlib may not accurately be able to generate and verify all hashes encountered in a Solaris environment.
+Issues of concern include:

-* One of the remaining issues with this implementation is that some existing sun-md5-crypt hashes found on the web use a ``$`` in place of the ``,``.
+* Some hashes found on the web use a ``$`` in place of the ``,``.
   It is unclear whether this is an accepted alternate format or just a typo, nor whether this is supposed to affect the checksum in the resulting hash string.

+* The current implementation needs addition test vectors;
+  especially ones which contain an explicitly specific number of rounds.

+* More information is needed about the parsing / formatting issue described in the :ref:`smc-bare-salt` section.

 References
 ==========